How can you rank Germany/Russia/UK/USA so high? Have you ever even HEARD of Hitler/Stalin/the British Empire/Hiroshima?

 Of course, understanding a country also means understanding its history: as George Santayana said, those who cannot remember the past are condemned to repeat it.
 But how would we even begin to put a reliable numerical score on the past actions of 163 countries, no matter how strong our feelings and opinions about them might be?

 Exactly how many points should we take away from the Germans of today for the Holocaust, two generations after the crimes of their parents, grandparents and great-grandparents?
+And why go back a mere eighty years, and randomly draw the line there?
+Does the fact that older crimes have faded from our memory somehow also mean that their moral significance has faded?
+I don't think so.
 How many points should we deduct from Britain for the British Empire, or from India for its own Chola Empire six hundred years earlier?
 How many points should we give the Greeks for their country’s contribution to human wisdom two thousand years ago, and is it right that present-day Iran should take all the credit for what the Persians achieved five thousand years ago?
 Do we give more points to the Italians for the poetry of Virgil or deduct more points for the crucifixion of Christ by the Romans?
 Shouldn’t we penalise the entire Western world for slavery?
 Is it right to mark down the whole South African nation for the crime of apartheid?

-These are all discussions which are well worth having, but they can't ever be resolved - and especially not by a relatively simple, entirely unfunded, data-driven index.
-The Good Country Index can only answer one simple question about countries: what are they doing for humanity now?
+These are all discussions which are well worth having, but they can't ever be resolved, and especially not by a relatively simple, entirely unfunded, data-driven index.
+The Good Country Index can only try to provide a partial answer to one simple question about countries: what are they doing for humanity now?
 Having an answer to that question is a useful contribution to the discussion, but it certainly doesn't intend to resolve it.